Enter your email address below and subscribe to our newsletter

 Grapeseed oil, Dijon Mustard, Lemon, White Vinegar, Salt, Egg.

-Grapeseed oil is one of the best oils for making mayonnaise.
-It creates a light and neutral-tasting condiment that perfectly complements your main meals and side dishes.
-For best results, use French Mustard called Maille.
-Lemon can be used as a substitute for lime.
+Grapeseed oil is an excellent choice for making mayonnaise.
+It produces a light, neutral-tasting condiment that complements both main courses and side dishes perfectly.
+For the best results, use French mustard, specifically Maille.
+If you don’t have lime on hand, lemon can be a suitable substitute.

-White vinegar can be swapped out for apple cider vinegar.
-Use a very minimal amount of salt, as Dijon mustard has salt.
-It is recommended to use pasteurized eggs; however, if you can’t find any at your supermarket, you can pasteurize your egg at home.
-Talk about convenience! *Read below on how to do so.
+You can substitute white vinegar with apple cider vinegar if needed.
+It’s advisable to use a very minimal amount of salt since Dijon mustard already contains salt.
+While using pasteurized eggs is recommended, if you can’t find them at your supermarket, you can pasteurize eggs at home.
+It’s a convenient option!
+[Read below for instructions on how to do this.]

 Instructions

+Use room temperature eggs.
 It takes approximately three minutes for an egg to reach room temperature.
-Crack one egg into a bowl and set aside.
-This step will ensure that the egg emulsifies with the oil.
-Pour the grapeseed oil into the immersion blender container.
-A long, narrow container should be used for this process.
+Start by cracking one egg into a bowl and setting it aside.
+This step will help the egg emulsify with the oil.
+Next, pour the grapeseed oil into a narrow immersion blender container, which is best for this process.

-Squeeze the juice of one lemon into a bowl and then add it with the grapeseed oil.
-Add the Dijon mustard and white vinegar to the container.
-Then, add the cracked egg.
-Finally, add a pinch of salt to the mixture.
-Place the immersion blender into the container, making sure that it is sitting right at the bottom of the container before you start to blend the ingredients.
+Squeeze the juice from one lemon into another bowl, then add the lemon juice to the container with the grapeseed oil.
+Add Dijon mustard and white vinegar to the mixture, followed by the cracked egg.
+Finally, sprinkle in a pinch of salt.
+Place the immersion blender into the container, ensuring that it is positioned right at the bottom before you begin blending the ingredients.

 how to make mayonnaise